Clare Daly: Nepotism and bullying allegations

-In December 2019, the London Times reported Daly had appointed her former husband, Michael Murphy, as a European Parliamentary Assistant.
+In December 2019, The Times reported that Daly had appointed her former husband, Michael Murphy, as a European Parliamentary Assistant.
 The rules in the European Parliament prohibit the employment of "spouses or stable non-marital partners".
 Daly previously employed the son of fellow Independents4Change MEP Mick Wallace.
-The Times described Daly as "one of the busiest Irish members in the European parliament this term". in September 2020 a former parliamentary assistant of Daly's, who had worked for her for over seven years, came forth to accuse her of mistreatment and of having "no respect for workers' rights".
+In September 2020, a former parliamentary assistant of Daly, who had worked for her for over seven years and was her election agent in the 2016 general election, accused her of mistreatment and of having "no respect for workers' rights".